March 10, 2012 By Christian Murray

 Meanwhile, in recent times, there have been several cases where car owners have had their wheels and rims stolen.
 At the 108th police precinct meeting on Feb.
 28, Captain Donald Powers said that there had been 8 incidents where cars were discovered by their owners without wheels—sitting on blocks.

-Two of those incidents took place in Sunnyside Gardens, two in Maspeth and the rest were scattered throughout the precinct.
+Two of those incidents took place in Sunnyside Gardens, two in Maspeth and the rest were scattered

 However, of the four, one occurred by Lou Lodati Playground on Skillman and 42nd Street.

 Powers said that while the number is high, “it is not be by any means an epidemic.”
 He said cars are usually targeted in areas such as Bayside and College Point, which it’s a little more secluded.

 The police has a borough wide unit that’s sole focus is on auto larceny (which includes stolen auto parts).
 The unit has yet to find the perpetrators.

 In other matters, Capt.
 Powers said that there was a stabbing in Woodside on Feb.
 19—resulting in 3 victims.
 He said that the incident occurred in the car, while several people were driving together through the neighbourhood.
 The victims got out of the car near the intersection of 39th Road and 52nd Street upon being injured.
 None of the parties have cooperated with police.